tabatkins/bignum/README.md

 A Z can also be used directly in expressions with strings or JS numbers - it'll autoconvert itself into the appropriate type.
 (Possible issue - when concatenated with a string, it appears to trigger .valueOf() first, which means it'll concat "NaN" rather than a string version of the number when the number is large enough.
 I might just need to remove the .valueOf() entirely.)

 **Important note:**  All of the Z instance methods that return a Z do so by *mutating the this argument directly, and returning it*.
-That is, in `var y = x.mul(3);` not only is y set to x*3, but x itself now equals three times what it used to.
+That is, in `var y = x.mul(3);` not only is y set to x*3, but x itself is now triple what it used to.
 To avoid this, use the static variants of the methods.
+(This behavior is absolutely required for high performance, where creating new objects in every operation is unacceptably slow.)

 ### Using the Z methods statically ###